 Know Your Educational Rights Handouts

 The Campaign for Educational Equity undertook an extensive research project investigating educational inadequacies in high-needs schools around the state and published findings about widespread violations of many students’ educational rights.
 The Know Your Educational Rights handouts are a series of user-friendly research briefs that summarize our key findings.
-You will find below handouts on physical education, instructional materials, and class size.
-Stay tuned for handouts on school libraries, resources for English Language Learners, academic intervention services, and more.
+You will find below handouts on physical education, instructional materials, class size, school facilities and libraries.
+Stay tuned for handouts on resources for English Language Learners, academic intervention services, teachers, and more.
 Please share them with your school and community!

 Know Your Rights Handout #1: